Honey-Pi/honeypi-pcb/PCB_V2.x/README.md

 ## V2.0x circuit diagram [link](./Schaltplan-27-9-2020.pdf)
 Check out this [blogpost](https://www.honey-pi.de/....) for the Raspberry Zero.

-Status: Tested.
+Status: Tested, working.
 This version has been tested and found to be good and released.

-Nevertheless I would like to support the first setups.
+Nevertheless I would like to support the first setups to enhance the instructions.

 Please contact me if you are interested.